mlwin-de/BenchEmbedd/README.md

 To be able to upload a system in the HOBBIT platform it is necessary to register on [HOBBIT GitLab](git.project-hobbit.eu).
 You need to upload your System as a docker image and a meta-data file to the repository.

 #### Write your system
 The file TransEtest.java provides an example of how a system should look like.
-You can copy this file and change the method 'test_triple' to implement another link prediction system.
+You can use this file as a base to implement other link prediction systems.
+The method 'test_triple' contains the most important part of the link prediction model.

 #### Modify the meta-data file system.ttl
+In order to run the System at the HOBBIT platform you need to provide a meta data file.
+Use the example file system.ttl and adjust the following lines.
+You can also change the rdfs:label and rdfs:comment in the file.
+Create a new repository at your HOBBIT gitlab account and push the meta-data file there. (the file needs to be named 'system.ttl').

 Replace in line 8 'sample-system' through your system repository name.

     <http://project-hobbit.eu/sample-system/system>	a	hobbit:SystemInstance;